5 Steps for Effective Technical Debt Reduction

 Technical debt may decrease the speed of development (e.g. because of the growing code complexity), so analyzing the amount of work done from iteration to iteration may show the impact of tech debt on team performance.
 In other cases, teams may use analytics tools that monitor system performance to track down the problems and see how these problems correlate with the technical decisions that caused the debt.

 Step 3.
-Communicate and deliver cost-benefits
+Communicate and deliver cost-benefit

 Technical debt assessment is important for both tech executives and non-tech decision-makers in the organization.